Life in USA

 #3 Get Rental Apartment

 You can easily get a rental apartment within a week of landing in USA.
-Its a mature market and everything is available online with few clicks.
+Its a mature and consumer driven market and everything is available online.

 Your home search should focus on school ratings 1 to 10 and try to get a living place closest to the top ranking education center.
 We have used GreatSchools to find school ratings given by parents.